BasisResearch/millipede/README.md

 ## Scalability

-Roughly speaking, the cost of the algorithm is proportion to `N x P`, where `N` is the total number of data points and `P` is the total number of covariates.
+Roughly speaking, the cost of the MCMC algorithms implemented in millipede is proportional to `N x P`, where `N` is the total number of data points and `P` is the total number of covariates.
-For an approximate guide to hardware requirements please consult the following table:
+For an **approximate** guide to hardware requirements please consult the following table:

 | Regime                | Expectations           |
 | ----------------------|------------------------|